 Services delivered with a whole health orientation promote recovery and resilience by integrated goals and interventions that acknowledge the relationship between physical and mental health.
 Behavioral health services require effortful engagement with members that approaches their experiences and goals with respect, dignity, and hope for incremental change over time.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) released a consensus statement reflecting the desire that all behavioral health services be delivered in a manner that promotes individual recovery and builds resiliency.
-The ten fundamental components of recovery identified by SAMHSA are:
+Ten fundamental components of recovery include:

-- Self-direction: Members lead, control and determine their own paths of recovery by optimizing autonomy, independence and control of resources to achieve a self-determined life. - 1.
-Individualized care: There are multiple pathways to recovery based on an individual's unique strengths and resiliency, as well as his or her needs, preferences and experiences including past trauma and cultural background. - 2.
-Empowerment: Members have the authority to choose from a range of options and to participate in all decisions which will affect their lives, including the allocation of resources, and are educated and supported in so doing. - 3.
-Holistic: Recovery embraces all aspects of life, including housing, employment, education, mental and health care treatment and services, complementary and naturalistic services (for example, recreational services, libraries, museums, etc.), addiction treatment, spirituality, creativity, social networks, community participation and family supports as determined by the member. - 4.
+- Self-direction: Members lead, control and determine their own paths of recovery by optimizing autonomy, independence and control of resources to achieve a self-determined life. - Individualized care: There are multiple pathways to recovery based on an individual's unique strengths and resiliency, as well as an individual's needs, preferences and experiences including past trauma and cultural background. - 1.
+Empowerment: Members have the authority to choose from a range of options and to participate in all decisions which will affect their lives, including the allocation of resources, and are educated and supported in so doing. - Holistic: Recovery embraces all aspects of life, including housing, employment, education, mental and physical health care treatment and services, complementary and naturalistic services (for example, recreational services, access to libraries, museums, etc.), addiction treatment, spirituality, creativity, social networks, community participation and family supports as determined by the member. - 2.
 Nonlinear: Recovery is not a step-by-step process but one based on continual growth, occasional setbacks and learning from experience.
 Recovery begins with an initial stage of awareness in which a person recognizes that positive change is possible.
-This awareness enables the consumer to move on to fully engage in the work of recovery. - 5.
-Strengths-based: Recovery focuses on valuing and building on the multiple capacities, resiliencies, talents, coping abilities and inherent worth of individuals. - 6.
-Peer support: Mutual support, including the sharing of experiential knowledge, skills and social learning, plays an invaluable role in recovery. - 7.
-Respect: Community, systems and societal acceptance and appreciation of consumers, including protecting their rights and eliminating discrimination and stigma, are crucial in achieving recovery. - 8.
-Responsibility: Members have a personal responsibility for their own journeys of recovery and self-care. - 9.
+This awareness enables the consumer to move on to fully engage in the work of recovery. - 3.
+Strengths-based: Recovery focuses on valuing and building on the multiple capacities, resiliencies, talents, coping abilities and inherent worth of individuals. - 4.
+Peer support: Mutual support, including the sharing of experiential knowledge, skills and social learning, plays an invaluable role in recovery. - 5.
+Respect: Community, systems and societal acceptance and appreciation of consumers, including protecting their rights and eliminating discrimination and stigma, are crucial in achieving recovery. - 6.
+Responsibility: Members have a personal responsibility for their own journeys of recovery and self-care. - 7.
 Hope: Recovery provides the essential and motivating message of a better future that people can and do overcome the obstacles that confront them.
 Hope is internalized but can be fostered by peers, family, friends, providers and others.
 Hope is the catalyst of the recovery process.